rl1987/trickster.dev/tricksterblog/content/post/notes-on-tbhm-v4-recon-edition.md

 [BGP toolkit](https://bgp.he.net/) portal that we can use to try and find ASNs belonging to a company we are looking into.
 Technically this can be scraped automatically but due to similarities between company names it's best to use human intelligence for this step.
 Each AS we find will have IP address ranges associated to it.
-This will be useful in further steps.
 However, if you do want to automate it Jason recommends the following tools:

 * [ASNlookup](https://github.com/yassineaboukir/Asnlookup)
 * [metabigor](https://github.com/j3ssie/metabigor)